UNdot33K/ScriptKiddie_AV/README.md

 with any antivirus to enhance system protection.

-Although there are various similar tools, the highlight of this one is, that it can also check the Task scheduler for hidden tasks created by malware to gain persistance on the system.
-It can also check the Windows registry, since certain registry keys are considered usual malware target, so it can check and report any changes.
+Although there are various similar tools, the highlight of this one is, that it can also check the 'Task Scheduler', malware can create hidden tasks to gain persistance on the system.
+It can also check the Windows registry since certain registry keys are considered usual malware target, so it can check and report any changes.
 On specific days of the month after finishing file & registry integrity checks, it can call the Windows 'Malware Removal Tool' (MRT) to scan your hard disk, so also it automates some